 The Best Men's Trail Running Shoes of 2017

-To find this year best trail running shoes for men, we researched over 80 models and then bought 14 for side-by-side tests.
-Our testers then took to the trails for 2 months and hundreds of miles.
-The results are in and we have recommendations whether you want maximum cushion, minimal heel-rise, or just a great bang for your buck.
+The results are in from our 2017 men's trail running shoe showdown.
+After considering 70+ models, we bought 14 of the best and had our expert testers run for two months.
+After hundreds of miles of side-by-side, shoe-to-shoe tests, we recommend the best option for you.
+Need maximum traction or minimal heel rise or just a good shoe for under $100?
+We have a recommendation for you.
 Our testing team ran single track, fire roads, and talus to find the best option for varying surfaces.
 Whether you need the most comfort for runs after work or want the ultra traction for, well, ultras, we have an award winner that meets your needs.
-Lace up and hold on, here we go.

 Read the full review below >